Test in a live environment

-Working with PDF (Portable Document Format) files can be an integral part of your working environment, from generating invoices to creating documentation for your products, there's a good chance that at some point in your life, you'll find yourself working with PDF's.
+Working with PDF (Portable Document Format) files can be an integral part of your working environment, from generating invoices to creating documentation for your products, there's a good chance that at some point in your life, you'll find yourself working with PDFs.

 IronPDF is a robust .NET PDF library that can be implemented to generate, manipulate, and work with PDFs in various settings.
 Whether you want to create PDF documents from HTML content, apply watermarks to existing PDF files, have full control over the security settings for your PDF files, or even save PDF files as images, IronPDF has you covered.
-With extensive documentation and a strong support team, IronPDF ensures that you will have access to all the resources they need to succeed.
+With extensive documentation and a strong support team, IronPDF ensures that you will have access to all the resources you need to succeed.

 PdfPig is an open-source Apache 2.0 licensed library that allows users to read and create PDFs in C#, F#, and other .NET languages.
 With PdfPig, you can create simple PDF documents, read PDF files, extract content from PDF files, and more.
 While it may not match IronPDF's wide range of features and documentation, PdfPig can still be a strong contender, offering you a simpler approach to working with PDF files.

-In this first section, we will looking at an overview of the cross-platform support each of the libraries currently offers.
+In this first section, we will look at an overview of the cross-platform support each of the libraries currently offers.
 This is an essential first step into today's comparison, as you will first need to know if a tool we are looking at would even work within your work environment before we can start looking at features and their use cases.

 IronPDF supports a wide range of platforms, ensuring that you can work in your preferred environment.
 Here’s a breakdown of its compatibility:

-• .NET versions:
+.NET versions:

-• (C#, VB.NET, F#)
+(C#, VB.NET, F#)

-• .NET Core (8, 7, 6, 5, and 3.1+)
+.NET Core (8, 7, 6, 5, and 3.1+)

-• .NET Standard (2.0+)
+.NET Standard (2.0+)

-• App environments: IronPDF works in app environments including Windows, Linux, Mac, Docker, Azure, and AWS
+App environments: IronPDF works in app environments including Windows, Linux, Mac, Docker, Azure, and AWS

-• IDEs: Works with IDEs such as Microsoft Visual Studio and JetBrains Rider & ReSharper
+IDEs: Works with IDEs such as Microsoft Visual Studio and JetBrains Rider & ReSharper

-For more information, visit IronPDF Compatibility.
+For more information, visit the detailed IronPDF Compatibility Guide.

-• .NET Versions
+.NET Versions

-• .NET Standard (2.0+)
+.NET Standard (2.0+)

-• .NET Core (2.0+)
+.NET Core (2.0+)

 Both IronPDF and PdfPig offer a range of features for handling PDF documents.
 Here’s a comparison of their key functionalities:

-• HTML to PDF conversion: IronPDF can handle HTML to PDF conversion, with its full support for modern web standards, you can be assured that IronPDF will consistently return pixel-perfect PDFs from your HTML content.
+HTML to PDF conversion: IronPDF can handle HTML to PDF conversion, with its full support for modern web standards, you can be assured that IronPDF will consistently return pixel-perfect PDFs from your HTML content.

-• PDF file conversion: Need to convert file formats other than HTML to PDF?
+PDF file conversion: Need to convert file formats other than HTML to PDF?
 IronPDF supports the conversion of many different file formats including; DOCX to PDF, RTF to PDF, Image to PDF, URL to PDF, and even PDF to HTML, all while maintaining the desired document structure.

-• Security features: With IronPDF, you can always be assured that any sensitive PDF files are secure thanks to its security features.
+Security features: With IronPDF, you can always be assured that any sensitive PDF files are secure thanks to its security features.
 Use IronPDF to encrypt your PDF files, set passwords, and set permissions for your PDF files.

-• Extract content: With PdfPig, you can extract text from your PDFs.
+Extract content: With PdfPig, you can extract text from your PDFs.

-• Read PDF data: PdfPig supports the ability to read PDF annotations, forms, and embedded documents.
+Read PDF data: PdfPig supports the ability to read PDF annotations, forms, and embedded documents.
 In addition to this, you can use PdfPig to gain access to the PDF metadata.

 IronPDF Code Example: